BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models

-As shown in algorithm \ref{surfaceAttackALGO}, for the surface attack we propose three basic functions/modes: (i), Append, (ii) Replace and, (iii) Prepend.
-While these functions appear rudimentary, they serve as a foundation on which text-to-image pipelines could be attacked at a surface level.
+As shown in Algorithm \ref{surfaceAttackALGO}, for the surface attack we propose three basic functions/modes: (i), Append, (ii) Replace and, (iii) Prepend.
+While these functions appear rudimentary, they serve as a foundation for surface level attacks on text-to-image pipelines.
 By using conditionals and existing vocabulary information, the construction of input tensors could be manipulated, resulting in a malicious text embedding layer output.
-We visualize the results of a surface attack on the stable diffusion model in Fig. \ref{resultsFigure}.

 As the name implies, the `surface' attack is a backdoor that affects the behaviour at the first stage of the text-to-image pipeline - targeting the language model and manipulating the tokenizer's behaviour.
 Relative to the other attacks in the BAGM framework, it would be easier to detect malicious behaviour.
 In practice, those with sufficient domain knowledge could easily detect and defend against this attack.
 However, if embedded within an API or deep in an SDK, this attack would be hard to detect by the untrained eye.
 Thus, it is important to acknowledge that these attacks do exist and can be exploitative.